Fudmottin/Chudnovsky/README.md

 The Chudnovsky algorithm calculates 1/π as:

 ![12 Σ ((-1)^k * (6k)! * (545140134k + 13591409)) / ((3k)!(k!)^3 * (640320)^(3k+3/2))](https://github.com/Fudmottin/Chudnovsky/blob/main/chudnovsky.svg)

-Where the summation Σ is from k = 0 to ∞.

-The program uses Boost's multiprecision and special function libraries to calculate factorials and powers.
-It also uses MPFR for multiple-precision floating-point computations.

 ## Note